Haworthiopsis koelmaniorum (Oberm. & D.S.Hardy) Boatwr. & J.C.Manning

 Haworthia koelmaniorum, Haworthia limifolia var. koelmaniorum, Haworthiopsis koelmaniorum var. koelmaniorum, Tulista koelmaniorum

-Native to South Africa (Mpumalanga).
+This species is native to South Africa (Mpumalanga).

 How to Grow and Care for Haworthiopsis koelmaniorum

-Soil: Plant your Haworthiopsis in a commercial soil formulated for succulents or make your own well-draining potting mix.
+Soil: Use a commercial potting soil specially formulated for succulents or make your own well-draining potting mix.

 Hardiness: This plant likes warmer temperatures in summer but cooler in winter.
 H. koelmaniorum can withstand temperatures as low as 30 to 50 °F (-1.1 to 10 °C), USDA hardiness zones 10a to 11b.

-Repotting: When the plant has outgrown its container, repot in the spring or early summer into a new slightly larger pot with fresh soil.
+Repotting: When the plant has outgrown its container, repot it in the spring or early summer into a new, slightly larger pot with fresh soil.

-Propagation: Haworthiopsis are mostly and easily grown from stem cuttings or by removing offsets from the mother plant.
+Propagation: H. koelmaniorum is mostly and easily grown from stem cuttings or by removing offsets from the mother plant.
 Take stem cuttings during the warmer months.
 Remove offsets when they have started developing their roots.
 Spring is the best time to sow seeds.